bobk48/linuxthetextbook/README.md

 or any other requests you make, and take appropriate action.

 Have fun, and keep playing!

+Advisory 4- We have added generic instructions for how to fork and sync the contents of a GitHub repo, and placed these instructions in the advisories folder, in a file named forking.docx.
+You can experiment with these generic instructions, and then, as an alternative to "pulling" everything from this GitHub site for the book, as specified in the Preface, you can adapt the generic instructions to fork and keep your local copy of the book's Github repo up to date via syncing.

 Advisory 3- For your convenience, we have added the In-Chapter Exercise Solutions for Chapters 2,3,17,18,W19,W22,W23,W24,W25,W26,W27,W28, and W29 in the folder ICE.
 A complete set of these for all printed book chapters and W chapters will be available at the above listed CRC website for the book,